NeoDyln/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 	```

 ### Global/ Environment variables
-These are variables that will always be accessible to all users of the system as they are global
+- These are variables that will always be accessible to all users of the system as they are global
-Think of it like the `pwd` command that if used by anyone, will always produce the expected result regardless of where the user currently is in the system directories.
+- Think of it like the `pwd` command that if used by anyone, will always produce the expected result regardless of where the user currently is in the system directories.
 In this sense, it's a global command because anyone can access it and it will produce the expected result
+- Existing global variables can be listed with the `printenv` command

 #### Creating global variables
 We follow the format of creating local variables but simply add export before the command like so
 	``` shell